basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-union.md

 group_by: "Object/Key Operations"
 ---

 A "union" type for update operations.
-The included operation depends on the Data Type that is being updated.
+The included operation depends on the Data Type that is being updated. `DtOp` messages are sent only as part of a `[[DtUpdateReq|PBC Data Type Store}]]` message.

 ```protobuf
 message DtOp {